pschiks/Netwatch/README.md

 audio while a standard ping test shows nothing wrong.

-Originally written to investigate recurring connection drops on a Delta Fiber (Netherlands) residential connection that crashed Eve Online and audio streaming but left the router and a standard connectivity check completely unaffected.
+Originally written to investigate recurring connection drops on a Delta Fiber (Netherlands) residential connection that crashed Online gaming and audio streaming but left the router and a standard connectivity check completely unaffected.
 The monitor proved the cause: periodic NAT state table flushes on upstream network equipment.